geojeff/kivy/doc/sources/guide2/events.rst

-One of the most important base classes of the framework is the :class:`kivy.event.EventDispatcher` class, this class allows to register event types, and to dispatch them to interrested parties (usually other event dispatchers). :class:`kivy.uix.widget.Widget`, :class:`kivy.animation.Animation` and :obj:`kivy.clock.Clock` for example are event dispatchers.
+One of the most important base classes of the framework is the :class:`kivy.event.EventDispatcher` class, this class allows to register event types, and to dispatch them to interested parties (usually other event dispatchers). :class:`kivy.uix.widget.Widget`, :class:`kivy.animation.Animation` and :obj:`kivy.clock.Clock` for example are event dispatchers.